-From your Toolkit, you can shop in the online School Resource Catalog.
-The online School Resource Catalog is available exclusively through your Chairperson‘s Toolkit.
-You can access it from the link "School Resource Catalog" at the top and bottom of all Toolkit pages.
+From your Toolkit, you can shop conveniently in the online Scholastic Dollars Catalog.
+The Scholastic Dollars Catalog is available exclusively through your Chairperson‘s Toolkit.
+You can access it from the link "Scholastic Dollars Catalog" at the top and bottom of all Toolkit pages.

 Request a Catalog

-You should have received a printed School Resource Catalog in your Book Fair Set Up Kit.
-If you require an additional catalog, you may request one by mail by using our e-mail form and checking "Send me the School Resource Catalog", or by calling Customer Service toll-free 1-800-799-READ.
+You should have received a printed Scholastic Dollars Catalog in your Book Fair Set Up Kit.
+If you require an additional catalog, you may request one by mail by using our e-mail form and checking "Send me the Scholastic Dollars Catalog", or by calling Customer Service toll-free 1-800-799-READ.

 Scholastic Dollars Frequently Asked Questions